 Rheumatoid Arthritis Vs. Osteoarthritis Treatment

-Signs often come and go, ranging from mild, moderate, to even severe.
+Signs often come and go, ranging from mild to moderate to even severe.
 Patients frequently ignore the symptoms for years but usually find that the disease degenerates even further over time, causing severe chronic pain and the inability to do typical day-to-day activities such as walking, climbing stairs, or exercising.
 If left untreated, Arthritis will cause permanent and visible joint damage, such as knobby/knotted finger joints.
-An MRI or X-ray is needed to evaluate treatment options thoroughly for those who do not display symptoms.
-Some types of severe arthritis will also affect the patient’s heart function, vision/eyes, impaired kidney function, skin, lungs, and circulatory system.
+An MRI or X-ray is needed to thoroughly evaluate treatment options in individuals without symptoms.
+Some types of severe arthritis can also affect the patient’s heart function, vision, impaired kidney function, skin, lungs, and circulatory system.

-- Genetics or Family history – Arthritis can run in families, so patients who have parents or siblings with the disorder will likely develop arthritis.
-Genes can also make us more susceptible to external/environmental factors that trigger the onset of arthritis.
+- Genetics or Family history: Arthritis can run in families, so patients with parents or siblings with the disorder are at increased risk of developing the disorder.
+Genes can also increase susceptibility to environmental factors that trigger the onset of arthritis.
 Testing for genetic arthritis is now available.

 - Gender – Women are much more likely to develop rheumatoid arthritis than men, while most patients who get diagnosed with gout ( another type of arthritis) are men.

 - Patients with a previous joint injury – People who have injured and surgically treated hip or knee joints are at a much higher risk of developing arthritis in that joint.
-An alternative to knee surgery or reduce the risk of knee osteoarthritis, Hip Surgery, or shoulder surgery is recommended.
+An alternative to knee surgery or reducing the risk of knee osteoarthritis, is hip Surgery, or shoulder surgery

 - Obesity/Body Weight—Excess weight can damage joints and put extra stress on joints such as knees, spine (spinal stenosis), or hips.
 Therefore, overweight people have a much higher risk of developing arthritis as they age.

-- Age – The risk of acquiring many types of arthritis increases as we age.
+- Age: The risk of acquiring many types of arthritis increases with age.

-There are numerous well-known types of joint arthritis in the world today.
+There are numerous well-known types of joint arthritis.
 The two main types of joint arthritis are osteoarthritis and Rheumatoid Arthritis.
 RA, or Rheumatoid joint inflammation, is a constant ailment.
-RA starts with irritation, tiredness, joint discomfort, and or stiffness.
+RA typically begins with irritation, fatigue, joint discomfort, and/or stiffness.
 As this problem worsens, you will experience frequent flu-like symptoms and muscle pains.
 Osteoarthritis, on the other hand, is a “wear & tear” problem.
-Osteoarthritis is a lot more familiar with age and is now manageable with Stem Cell treatment for Osteoarthritis.
-Osteoarthritis begins with stiffness and joint discomforts and is treatable with stem cell treatment for osteoarthritis.
+Osteoarthritis is more common with age and is now manageable with Stem Cell treatment for Osteoarthritis.
+Osteoarthritis begins with stiffness and joint discomfort and is treatable with stem cell treatment for osteoarthritis.

 Ankylosing Spondylitis & Spinal Arthritis